noobaa/noobaa-core/docs/nsfs-standalone.md

-# NSFS Multi FS Standalone
+# NSFS FS Standalone

-Running noobaa-core standalone is useful for development, testing, or deploying in Linux without depending on Kubernetes, NSFS multi FS is different from the normal standalone in such a way that it doesn't depend on the Noobaa postgres db.
+Running noobaa-core standalone is useful for development, testing, or deploying in Linux without depending on Kubernetes, NSFS FS is different from the simple standalone in such a way that it doesn't depend on the Noobaa postgres db.
 All the Global configurations, Accounts, and Bucket related schemas are saved in FS.
 And it gives a more lightweight flavor to the Noobaa standalone version.
 Permissions are handled by uid and gid.

-Users can switch between Noobaa standalone and NSFS multi FS standalone by adding/removing the argument `multi_fs_config_dir`.
+Users can switch between Noobaa standalone and NSFS FS standalone by adding/removing the argument `config_dir`.

 ```
-node src/cmd/nsfs ../standalon/nsfs_root --multi_fs_config_dir ../standalon/multi_fs_config
+node src/cmd/nsfs ../standalon/nsfs_root --config_dir ../standalon/fs_config

 ```